bludit/documentation-english/developers/content-pages/index.md

 In this section, we are going to show some snippet code to work with **pages**.

 ## List the latest 5 pages
-This snippet code print the `title` of the latest 5 pages with the status published.
+This snippet code prints the `title` of the latest 5 pages with the status published.

 ```
 <?php